How are you?

 Post-Qualifying Diploma in Counselling Children and Young People, I'm OK, You're OK, 2018

 Diploma in Humanistic and Integrative Counselling, Bath Centre for Psychotherapy and Counselling (BCPC), 2017

 Psychology BSc (Hons) degree, Goldsmiths College, University of London, 2004

-I am a member of the British Association for Counselling and Psychotherapy (BACP), which means I am committed to the highest professional, moral, and ethical standards in my work (please click here if you'd like to read BACP's full Ethical Framework).
+I am an accredited member of the British Association for Counselling and Psychotherapy (BACP), which means I am committed to the highest professional, moral, and ethical standards in my work (please click here if you'd like to read BACP's full Ethical Framework).
 The safety and wellbeing of my clients is my highest priority, and I receive ongoing professional supervision to ensure that my work upholds BACP's standards.

 I hold an advanced DBS certificate (Disclosure and Barring Service) and am registered with the Information Commissioner's Office (ICO), so you know your data is safe with me.